Home

 My adventure started when I showed up in the neighborhood, scared and alone.
 It took a week for the kind folks around to catch me and take me to a shelter.
 Thankfully, a rescue group pulled me from there, and now I’m loving life in foster care!

-I’m about two years old and have been getting along great with my two foster dog siblings.
+I’m about two years old and have been getting along great with my two foster canine siblings as well as my two feline foster siblings.
+In fact, I let them cozy up next to me when I am chilling!
 My temperament is very sweet and laid-back, perfect for cuddles and relaxation.
 I have a unique build—my big head and short legs give me a cute and quirky look that makes everyone smile.
 Plus, my eyes are super expressive, showing just how much love I have in my heart.

 I haven’t been in foster care for long, so as I settle in and my personality develops, my rescue will update my bio with all the fun details.
 I can’t wait to find my forever home where I can really show off my charm!